Friday 18th May 2012

 The following data should be interesting to the pharmaceutical sales rep who resides within the United States.
 This data comes from the Bureau of Labor Statistics.

-States with the highest concentration of sales representatives for technical and scientific products with annual salary:
+States with the highest concentration of sales reps (technical and scientific products) with annual salary:

 (highest at top)